 Why Go for Alternative Investments?

-As we all know diversification is the most effective technique to minimize investment risk.
-Since alternative investments usually have low or zero correlation with the traditional assets; it makes them the best option for portfolio diversification.
+As we all know, diversification is the most effective technique to minimize investment risk.
+Since alternative investments usually have a low or zero correlation with traditional assets, it makes them the best option for portfolio diversification.

 Another reason why people go for such an investment is that it is their hobby or passion.
-For instance, many have a hobby to collect rare coins, maintain a collection of wine, etc.
+For instance, many have a hobby of collecting rare coins, maintaining a collection of wine, etc.

 Types of Alternative Investments

 It is the funds that the investors – institutional investors or high net worth investors – invest directly in a private company.
-The private companies use these funds for their expansion, like acquiring another company or buy a new asset.
+Private companies use these funds for their expansion, like acquiring another company or buying a new asset.

-Since most of the investors don’t have the expertise to select the private company to invest into, they take help of Private Equity Firms.
-These firms raise funds from such investors and invest it in private companies.
+Since most of the investors don’t have the expertise to select the private company to invest in, they take the help of Private Equity Firms.
+These firms raise funds from such investors and invest them in private companies.
 The private equity industry has largely been unregulated, but after the 2008 crisis, they are also facing supervision under the Dodd-Frank Wall Street Reform and Protection Act.

 These generate a consistent return and ensure the safety of capital for the investors.
 Such type of investments doesn’t focus on the magnitude of returns.
-Since they have little correlation to the equity market, they help in diversifying portfolio risks.
+Since they have little correlation to the equity market, they help diversify portfolio risks.

-Though hedge funds are also a pool of assets, they are different from Mutual Funds due to several reasons.
-They face fewer regulations, and hence, can invest in an array of assets.
+Though hedge funds are also a pool of assets, they differ from Mutual Funds for several reasons.
+They face fewer regulations and hence, can invest in an array of assets.
 Hedge funds are known to invest in risky assets and derivatives.

-Such alternative investments cover investment in precious metals or natural resources, like gold, oil, etc. Such assets have an inverse relationship with the US Dollar, and thus, are a good hedge against the market movements.
-One can invest in these assets in several ways, like exchange-traded funds, bullions and more.
-Investment in real estate is also a good example of such an asset class
+Such alternative investments cover investment in precious metals or natural resources, like gold, oil, etc. Such assets have an inverse relationship with the US Dollar and thus, are a good hedge against the market movements.
+One can invest in these assets in several ways, like exchange-traded funds, billions, etc. Investment in real estate is also a good example of such an asset class.

 Transaction and Tax